(Last updated 14th March 2022)

 You may withdraw your consent to all non-essential data processing at any time by adjusting your privacy preferences.
 From the Clue app, tap on More Menu > Settings > Data Privacy to adjust your preferences.

-You can choose if and to what extent your personal data is exchanged between Clue and Health by granting or revoking the relevant permissions in Health app settings.
+You can choose if and to what extent your personal data is exchanged between Clue and Health by granting or revoking the relevant permissions in the Apple Health app settings.
 Please refer to the Privacy Information of Apple Health for further information.

 For users who prefer to log in this way, Clue uses Facebook Connect to allow our users to create and log in to their Clue account with their Facebook credentials.
 In this case, Clue will exchange certain data with Facebook, such as Device Data, your IP-address and information you provided to Facebook when creating an account with Facebook.
 This may include a transfer of your personal data to Facebook servers located outside the European Union.
 It is your choice if and to what extent you use the Facebook Sign-In service and what information you provide to Facebook.
 However, in no case will we exchange health data with Facebook for the purpose of using the Facebook Connect Service.